Building Your Curriculum

-How do you go about designing your own major?
+How do you go about designing your own course of study?
 What classes should you choose?
 In brief, it’s up to you.
 What are you most passionate about?
 What do you need to learn?
 What do you want to do after college?
 What type of person do you want to become?
 What will you study when nobody tells you what to study?

 Here’s a question you’ll never hear at COA: “When do you have to declare your major?”